Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 So my website has not become exactly like the wireframe I created.
 These features have changed:

 * [Homepage wireframe][1a] The navigation bar is only found on the homepage and does not scroll down because of the parallax feature.
 It does not look nice, so I let it stick on top.
-That's why I created a bottom-to-top arrow.
+That's why I created a bottom-to-top arrow, so it is possible to directly go back to the navigation bar.
 * [About wireframe][1b] The image of myself is seen on the Homepage and not in the About section
-* [Work wireframe][1c] I added a Github Icon to click on, which directs you to my project on the github page
+* [Work wireframe][1c] I added a Github Icon to click on, which directs you to my projects on my github page
 * [Skills wireframe][1d] I made use of the bootstrap progress bar instead of the round circles I originally wanted
 * [Contact wireframe][1e] In the Contact section I originally wanted to add a picture of myself, but instead I put the image of myself in between the work and skills section